just-containers/s6-overlay/README.md

 ## Features

-* A simple init process which allows the end-user to execute tasks like initialization (`cont-init.d`), finalization (`cont-finish.d`) and its own services with dependencies between them
+* A simple init process which allows the end-user to execute tasks like initialization (`cont-init.d`), finalization (`cont-finish.d`) and their own services with dependencies between them
 * The s6-overlay provides proper `PID 1` functionality
   * You'll never have zombie processes hanging around in your container, they will be properly cleaned up.
 * Multiple processes in a single container